๐Campaigns

 Best Practice: Ring Tonic recommends 4 numbers per 100 daily website visitors.
 For example, if you get 500 visitors per day, choose a pool size of 20 numbers.

-Step 3: Advanced Configuration (Optional)
+Step 4: Advanced Configuration (Phone Calls only)

 CSS Selector - If you want the script to only swap numbers in specific elements on your website: